-How fast you can safely lose weight does depend on your current weight and body fat percentage — underweight and very lean folks definitely can’t lose as fast as the obese, and a weight loss quest is something that you definitely should chat to your doctor about before embarking upon.
+Very lean folks definitely can’t lose as fast as someone who’s obese, and a weight loss quest is something that you definitely should chat to your doctor about before embarking on that journey.

 Editor’s note: The content on BarBend is meant to be informative in nature, but it shouldn’t take the place of advice and/or supervision from a medical professional.
 The opinions and articles on this site are not intended for use as diagnosis, prevention, and/or treatment of health problems.
 Speak with your physician if you have any concerns.

-The most foolproof way to lose weight is to track your calories — measure food with a scale or with cups, check the calories on an app like CalorieKing, track it in an app like MyFitnessPal.
-Boring, yes, but it’s indisputably the surefire method for progress.
+As we said, the most foolproof way to lose weight is to track your calories — measure food with a scale or with cups, check the calories on an app like CalorieKing, track it in an app like MyFitnessPal.
+Boring, yes, but it’s indisputably a surefire method for progress.

 If you spend a few days tallying up the food you consume and find you’re eating at least 3,000 per day, taking 1,000 calories off of that total will produce two pounds of weight loss per week.
 That said, a 1,000-calorie reduction is a lot, and so you can also reduce your intake by, say, 500 calories and then burn the rest off through exercise (more on that below).
 If you take that approach, a fitness tracker can help you keep track of your total calories burned.

-Just make sure you don’t overeat to “make up” for the fast on days you’re not fasting and separate your fast days by at least two days.
+Just make sure you don’t overeat to “make up” for the fast when you’re not fasting and separate your fast days by at least two days.

 In addition to drinking a lot of water — which can help keep your full — aim to eat only when you’re truly hungry (not bored).
 The following options are full of water and fiber, a double whammy for slaying your appetite:

 - Celery: 16 calories per cup